apocalypse-book/nisc/README.md

-# nunsc
+# nisc

-The not-uniquely named (small) scheme compiler (or nunsc for short) is a compiler that compiles a language derived from r7rs-small.
+The "Nis isn't scheme" compiler (or nisc for short) is a compiler that compiles a language derived from r7rs-small.
 This compiler is written specifically for The Book.